smashercosmo/escalade/packages/gatsby-plugin-styled-jsx-postcss/README.md

 ]
 ```

+## Options

+This plugin will also watch CSS files and refresh your browser on change if running in `develop` mode.
+This is because if you're importing other CSS files in your `<style>` tags, the browser will not refresh on its own.
+To disable this set a `watchCss` option to `false`.

 ## Adding PostCSS plugins

 This plugin uses the postcss-load-plugins, so you can import PostCSS plugins with any of the [methods mentioned in their documentation](https://github.com/michael-ciniawsky/postcss-load-plugins).